 3 Keys to help cultivate more love in your family

 Key #1: Put on the other person’s shoes

-This is old-school advice, but is no less effective in its power.
-It also requires more effort that a fleeting thought.
+This is old-school advice but is no less effective in its power.
+It also requires more effort than a fleeting thought.
 We really need to make a true attempt to see situations through the eyes and heart of the other person.

 Key #2: Practice the sacrifice